joshbegley/nyt-latest/README.md

 **Harvard’s Largest Faculty Division Will No Longer Require Diversity Statements**\
-`Instead, the Faculty of Arts and Sciences will require applicants to describe their “efforts to strengthen academic communities,” according to an email.`\
+`Instead, the Faculty of Arts and Sciences will require applicants to describe their “efforts to strengthen academic communities,” a senior university leader said an email.`\
 https://nytimes.com/2024/06/03/us/harvard-diversity-statements.html

 **Breeder Ordered to Pay $35 Million for Mistreating Beagles**\